exoriente/nodice/03_combat.md

 - There are no supplies available to sufficiently treat the character

 These and other complication can be introduced by the storyteller if he considers them worthwhile additions to the story.

+### Death

+Happens to extras all the time.

+Main cast death should always be a special event.